simcap/auditools/passwords/README.md

 # Passwords

+Simple library for password generation

-Simply generates top common passwords and passwords with common patterns given a stem
+    * top common passwords
+    * passwords with common patterns given a stem

 To see it in action: